valist-io/valist/docs/creating-a-repository.md

 To create a new repository from the web interface navigate to the [Valist dashboard](https://app.valist.io) and login.

-Next from your dashboard, select the organization that you would like to create a repository under.
+Next, from your dashboard, select the organization that you would like to create a repository under.

 ![select-repository](img/valist-select-org.png){ width=600px }